PHSI-supplements/labs/integrated-labs/ControlPanelLab/doc/03-labtime.md

 #### Test your keypress detection

-[//]: # (TODO: specifically, which code)

-You can confirm that you correctly detected a change on the keypad by running the test code.
+You can confirm that you correctly detected a change on the keypad by running the program on the Cow Pi.

 - [ ] Place the **right switch** in the *right* position and upload your code.
   (Or, if you have already uploaded your code, position the switch and press the RESET button.)